MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-topic-details.md

-Product | *A specific product associated with this topic's support cases* Average resolution time | *Average resolution time for the specified channel and product* Average CSAT | *Average CSAT score for the specified channel and product* Impact | 1 – (*Average CSAT score not including support cases for the specified channel and product* / *Average CSAT score for all cases associated with the topic*)
+Product | *A specific product associated with this topic's support cases* Average resolution time | *Average resolution time for the specified channel and product* Average CSAT | *Average CSAT score for the specified channel and product* Impact | 1 – (*Average CSAT score not including support cases for the specified channel and product divided by average CSAT score for all cases associated with the topic*)

 The chart displays the impact as a red or blue bar.
 The midpoint is the overall average customer satisfaction score (CSAT).
 A red bar indicates that the CSAT score is lower than the average CSAT score.
 A blue bar indicates that the CSAT score is higher.
 Improving customer satisfaction for the top CSAT impactors topics in red will have the greatest impact on improving overall customer satisfaction.